Drift diving can be one of the most rewarding types of diving, but it does require certain precautions.

 What is drift diving?

-Because of that it’s the most relaxing type of diving, and the most zen-like diving.
-You can’t really plan where you want to go, at least not in detail, but just go where the current takes you.
+Because of that, it’s the most relaxing type of diving and the most zen-like diving.
+You can’t accurately plan where you want to go, at least not in detail, but just go where the current takes you.

 Why drift diving?

-Drift diving can be the quickest and most efficient types of diving.
+Drift diving can be the quickest and most efficient type of diving.